 These savoury date and chorizo loaf cakes are a savoury quick breads.
 The batter is mixed using the two bowl mixing method, also called the muffin method.

-In France, “un cake” is usually any rectangular-shaped loaf cake, and “un cake salé” is a “salty” (read savory) loaf cake.
+You can bake the recipe in a 9×5″ loaf pan or split it into mini loaf pans to make 4 mini loaves.
+Up to you!
+In France, “un cake” is a French baking term, usually referring to any rectangular-shaped loaf cake, and “un cake salé” is a “salty” (read savory) loaf cake.
 I’ve been meaning to delve into the realm of the “cake salé” for some time, and this recipe is what I came up with.
 Dates and chorizo are excellent together as the dates are super sweet and quite soft while the chewy spanish chorizo is salty and a little spicy.
-This recipe is really easy to make and would be an excellent addition to a breakfast or brunch, though BA Foodist may not approve since this flavor combination was inspired by his list of overdone dishes.
+This recipe is really easy to make and would be an excellent addition to a breakfast or brunch.

 Savory date and chorizo mini loaves

 - 200 grams all-purpose flour

 - 1/2 tsp Diamond Crystal fine kosher salt